 Anyone who has a negative experience of sport at a young age is less likely to become a regular long-term participant.
-It's important for the future of your county and the sport as a whole that children and young people have an enjoyable experience.
+It's important for the future of your club and the sport as a whole that children and young people have an enjoyable experience.

-All county officials have a part to play in making that happen.
+All club members have a part to play in making that happen.

-All adults should contribute to the county meeting its overall duty of care, be aware of our county's safeguarding policy, and know what to do if they are concerned about a young person.
+All adults should contribute to the club meeting its overall duty of care, be aware of our club's safeguarding policy, and know what to do if they are concerned about a young person.